Better Call Saul (Breaking Bad): Production

 The episode was written by Peter Gould, and directed by Terry McDonough.
 It aired on AMC in the United States and Canada on April 26, 2009.

 Events of this episode are referenced in the sixth season Better Call Saul episode, "Breaking Bad".
 The episode marks the first appearance of Saul Goodman.
 Saul's dialog and interactions in "Better Call Saul" became essential elements in setting up characters and plotlines for the spinoff prequel series of the same name.
 When Walter and Jesse wear masks and try to coerce Saul at gunpoint to accept their case, Saul, having mistaken the two for cartel enforcers, tries to lay blame on a man known as "Ignacio" and asks if "Lalo" sent them.
-Within Better Call Saul, this was revealed to be Nacho Varga, a member of the Salamanca cartel, and Lalo Salamanca, nephew of Hector Salamanca.
-Saul further begs to know if they are "friends of the cartel", a phrase that is shown to be something he learned from Lalo while being forced to work to defend him in court.
-In Better Call Saul's "Point and Shoot", the origins of Saul's fear towards Lalo and what he was blaming Nacho for are revealed.
+Within Better Call Saul, these were revealed to be Nacho Varga, a member of the Salamanca cartel, and Lalo Salamanca, nephew of Hector Salamanca.
+Saul further begs to know if they are "friends of the cartel", a phrase that is shown to be something he learned from Lalo while being forced to defend him in court.
+In Better Call Saul's "Point and Shoot", the origins of Saul's fear of Lalo and what he was blaming Nacho for are revealed.